 An old olive tree, standing the test of time, overlooks the trampoline.

-At the lowest level of our terraced garden we have dug a levelled-access 3m-diameter trampoline – children and adults alike are welcome.
+At the lowest level of our terraced garden, we have dug a leveled-access 3m-diameter trampoline – children and adults alike are welcome.